Will Congress phase out the mortgage interest deduction?

 The mortgage interest deduction is the cornerstone of American housing policy.
 It makes owning a home more attractive, and proponents argue that it helps stabilize neighborhoods by increasing homeownership.
-But the mortgage interest deduction could end up on the chopping block as the country's deficit mounts.
+But the mortgage interest deduction could eventually end up on the chopping block as the country's deficit mounts.

 Why the mortgage interest tax break was created